cran/elastic/README.md

 ## Compatibility

-This client is developed following the latest stable releases, currently `v7.0.0`.
+This client is developed following the latest stable releases, currently `v7.5.1`.
 It is generally compatible with older versions of Elasticsearch.
 Unlike the [Python client](https://github.com/elastic/elasticsearch-py#compatibility), we try to keep as much compatibility as possible within a single version of this client, as that's an easier setup in R world.

 ## Security

 You're fine running ES locally on your machine, but be careful just throwing up ES on a server with a public IP address - make sure to think about security.

-* [Shield](https://www.elastic.co/products/shield) - This is a paid product provided by Elastic - so probably only applicable to enterprise users
+* Elastic has paid products - but probably only applicable to enterprise users
-* DIY security - there are a variety of techniques for securing your Elasticsearch.
+* DIY security - there are a variety of techniques for securing your Elasticsearch installation.
 A number of resources are collected in a [blog post](http://recology.info/2015/02/secure-elasticsearch/) - tools include putting your ES behind something like Nginx, putting basic auth on top of it, using https, etc.

 ## Installation